 Many rehabilitation actions have occurred, and are underway, to improve the health of the Wimmera River and its fish community.

-The WCMA has commissioned Arthur Rylah Institute to produce a Wimmera Native Fish Management Plan.
+The WCMA collaborated with the Arthur Rylah Institute to produce the 2022 Wimmera Native Fish Management Plan.
 The plan's principal objectives are to guide strategic management, environmental flow regimes, cost-effective investment and recovery of native fish communities in the region.
 The overarching vision of the plan is that "The waterways of the Wimmera River catchment have abundant and diverse native fish populations than enhance the region's environmental, cultural and socio-economic values."